• Home

 Reducing Your Student Loan The Smart Way

-The burden of student loans is much heavier than it was a decade ago.
+The burden of student loans is much heavier than a decade ago.
 On average, a college graduate today has about $25,000 in student loan debt.
 In 2005 that figure was a mere $10,000.
 Education is going to be costlier over the years.
 So, what should a student do?

 Ways to reduce the student loan burden